troymessina/ElectronicsLab/chapters/08OpAmps.md

 ### Explanation of pins

 -   **Inverting Input (-):** An input signal applied to this pin will be amplified and inverted at the output.
--   **Non-inverting Input (+):specifies:** An input signal applied to this pin will be amplified without inversion at the output.
+-   **Non-inverting Input (+):** An input signal applied to this pin will be amplified without inversion at the output.
 -   **Output:**  The amplified signal is available at this pin.
 -   **Positive and Negative Power Supply (V+ and V-):** These pins supply power to the op-amp.
 -   **Offset Null (Optional):**  These pins can be used to adjust the output voltage to zero when no input signal is present, compensating for any inherent offset voltage.